ShellCode33/ArchLinux-Hardened/README.md

 ## FAQ

-- I tested it in a VM, it doesn't work, why ?
+- It doesn't seem to work in my VM, how can I make it work ?
 - Pacman/Yay doesn't want me to install packages, wtf ?
 - Help!
 My PC won't boot anymore!
-- How can I SSH into my PC ?
+- How can I expose internal service to the outside world ?
+(SSH server, HTTP server, etc.)
+- Application XYZ doesn't work, AppArmor says it's denied, what do I do ?

 ## Installation

-In order to have a proper secure boot, we will have to install our own keys in the BIOS firmware.
+In order to have a proper secure boot, you will have to install your own keys in the BIOS firmware.
 By default, almost all computers are shipped with Microsoft's keys.
-This is to ensure secure boot on Windows by default.
+This is to ensure out of the box secure boot on Windows.
 Note that [Microsoft offers a service](https://learn.microsoft.com/en-us/windows-hardware/drivers/dashboard/file-signing-manage) that allows anyone to sign a UEFI firmware.
 So basically if you decide to use Microsoft's keys, anyone who manages to get its UEFI firmware signed will be able to bypass your secure boot.
 I don't want that.
 And I don't trust Microsoft.
 So I decided so enroll my own keys instead.

 ⚠  Replacing Microsoft's keys will probably break your Windows boot if you have one, in any case, [backing up those keys](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot#Backing_up_current_variables) won't hurt.

-- Disable the secure boot in your BIOS settings.
+- Disable the secure boot in your BIOS settings
 - Remove all the cryptographic keys from it
+- Set an admin password to restrict the access to your BIOS settings
 - Download and boot into the [ArchLinux ISO](https://archlinux.org/download/).

 Let's go!